goutham2027/notes/golang/weak_pointers/weakpointers.md

 - A weak pointer is a reference to an object that does not increase the reference count of that object.
-- Unlike a strong reference, a weak pointer does not stop the garbage collecto from reclaiming the referenced object if no strong references exist.
+- Unlike a strong reference, a weak pointer does not stop the garbage collector from reclaiming the referenced object if no strong references exist.
 - In Go 1.24 weak pointers will be part of the new `weak` package.